plone/dev.plone.org/source/index.rst

 To contribute to the Plone Core, please read about our `Process for Plone core's development <http://docs.plone.org/develop/coredev/docs/index.html>`_ first.

-You can wiew old read-only Subversion repository at https://svn.plone.org or download it from https://archive.plone.org/svn (~16 GB in size).
+You can view old read-only Subversion repository at https://svn.plone.org or download it from https://archive.plone.org/svn (~16 GB in size).

 You can download the old static version of dev.plone.org from https://archive.plone.org/olddev, including the old Trac wiki and issue tracker **and** our Subversion repository.